divDyn/r-package/README.md

 ## News
 - I uploaded the package to the CRAN servers, but it will likely take more than a week until you can use the regular package installing routines.
 The section 'Installing' below will guide you through the installation process in a different way.
 I will keep you posted when the binaries are accesible for the different architectures.

--The preprint, describing the package is uploaded to bioRxiv.
+- The preprint, describing the package is uploaded to bioRxiv.
 You can download it from here: http://biorxiv.org/cgi/content/short/423780v1
 If you decide to use the methods implemented in this package, please refer to this document.
 The examples implemented in this manuscript are elaborated in this vignette: https://github.com/adamkocsis/ddPhanero/blob/master/doc/0.3/dd_phanero.pdf